Circuitscape/Omniscape.jl/docs/src/index.md

 Climate connectivity can be modeled using the conditional connectivity options in Omniscape.
 These options options allow the user to impose extra constraints on source and target identification and matching.
 For example the present day climate of the source pixels might be required to be similar to the projected future climate for the target pixel.
 Info on constraints is provided to Omniscape via raster layers.
 See the documentation on [Conditional Connectivity Options](@ref) for more info on how to implement this feature.

 ## Citing Omniscape.jl

-A formal paper detailing Omniscape.jl is currently [in review](https://github.com/openjournals/joss-reviews/issues/2829).
+A paper detailing Omniscape.jl is currently [in review](https://github.com/openjournals/joss-reviews/issues/2829).
 Here is an example citation:
 > Landau, V. A., Shah, V. B., Anantharaman, R., and Hall, K. H. in review.
 Omniscape.jl: Software to compute omnidirectional landscape connectivity, *Journal of Open Source Software*.

 Here's a bibtex entry: